keptn/keptn.github.io/content/docs/quickstart/_index.md

 This will:

-- Create a Kubernetes cluster
+- Create a Kubernetes cluster in Docker using [kind](https://kind.sigs.k8s.io/)
 - Install Keptn and remove all authentication (for demo purposes)
 - Install and authenticate the `keptn` CLI
 - Create a `helloworld` project